Victim Assistance

 Crime Victim's Bill of Rights

-- The right to be treated with fairness and with respect for the victim's dignity and privacy
+1. Be treated with fairness and with respect for the victim's dignity and privacy;

-- The right to be reasonably protected from the accused offender
+2. Be reasonably protected from the accused offender;

-- The right to be present at all public court proceedings related to the offense unless the court determines that testimony by the victim would be materially affected if the victim heard other testimony at trial
+4. Be present at all court proceedings related to the offense, including the sentencing, and release, parole, record-sealing, and post-conviction hearings, unless the court determines that testimony by the victim would be materially affected if the victim heard other testimony or where the needs of justice otherwise require;

 Crime Victims Compensation Program (CVCP)